-(1) Where no local government permits are required to close or convert the park to another use, management must give residents at least 12 months written notice of termination of tenancy.
-(Civil Code §798.56(g) (2) (B)) (2) Where local permits are required, which is usually the case, management must give residents a 60-day written notice that park management will appear before a local board or planning commission to request permits for a change of use.
+- (1) Where no local government permits are required to close or convert the park to another use, management must give residents at least 12 months written notice of termination of tenancy.
+(Civil Code §798.56(g) (2) (B)) (2) Where local permits are required, which is usually the case, management must give residents a 60-day writing. - (2) Where local permits are required, which is usually the case, management must give residents a 60-day written notice that park management will appear before a local board or planning commission to request permits for a change of use.
 After all permits have been approved residents must then also receive a 6-month written notice of termination of tenancy.
 (Civil Code §798.56(g) (1) and (2) (A))